 How much do worm castings cost?

-If you buy worm casting in bulk, it can cost as little as 40 cents per pound.
+If you buy worm castings in bulk, it can cost as little as 40 cents per pound.
 However, if you get them in small bags, you can pay as much as $5 per pound.
-The price varies depending on the manufacturer, worm casting quality, moisture content, and other relevant factors.
+The price varies depending on the manufacturer, worm casting quality, moisture content and other relevant factors.

 Should I add worm castings in the winter?

 Worm castings don't make your plants grow; they only help plants grow.
-Therefore, you don't want to apply it at times when your plants won't naturally grow.
+Therefore, you don't want to apply it at times when your plants wouldn't naturally grow.

 Can I mimic worm castings with standard fertilizer?